jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

+---
+title: "Jenkins X Key Takeaways from Jenkins World 2019"
+date: 2019-09-01
+draft: true
+description: >
+  What I learned about Jenkins X at DevOps World | Jenkins World 2019.
+categories: [blog]
+keywords: [Jenkins X,DevOps World,Jenkins World,2019]
+slug: "jenkins-x-key-takeaways-2019"
+aliases: []
+author: John McGehee
+---
-This year at the DevOps World | Jenkins World conference I concentrated on two topics: Jenkins X and security.
-Here is what I learned about Jenkins X. My [companion article discusses security](\"https://www.linkedin.com/pulse/container-security-devops-world-jenkins-2019-john-mcgehee\").
+This year at the DevOps World | Jenkins World conference I concentrated on learning everything I could about Jenkins X.

-Even if you do not use it for CI/CD, Jenkins X provides an excellent example of how to architect a cloud native application.
+Even if you never use it for CI/CD, Jenkins X provides an excellent example of how to architect a cloud native application on Kubernetes.

-If you need help with this kind of stuff, I'm looking for a new opportunity--leave a comment or contact me directly at dwjw-2019@johnnado.com.
+If you need help with this kind of stuff, I'm looking for a new opportunity--contact me at `jenkins-x@johnnado.com`.

 ## Continuous Delivery Foundation